nicktodd/java-course/docs/README.md

 1. Java Developers Kit 8 or above
 2. Your Preferred IDE, such as Eclipse, IntelliJ or Visual Studio Code

+If you are unsure which to use, we would recommend IntelliJ Community Edition.
+The labs can all be completed inside a single IntelliJ project.

 Lab Directories
 For the exercises, everything you need unless otherwise directed can be found at https://github.com/nicktodd/java-course.
 If you clone or download that repository, you will find the solutions to the exercises can be found in solutions.
 Various demonstrations can be found in demos.